 Over the course of my recovery I did find practical and effective tools to manage my anxiety, both in the moment and preventative.
 Below are 5 powerful and effective tools that I hope you will be able to add to your toolkit as well.

-3. Ashwagandha.
 An all-natural remedy for anxiety and depression.
 An easy and effective way to improve your health and quality of life.
-I personally use the powder form and drink it at night before sleep.
+I Terrasoul Superfoods Ashwagandha, it is a powder form that I mix with water and drink it at night before sleep.
 It has an earthy taste to it, which I don’t mind, but you may consider mixing it with warm milk or an alternative.

 * I am not a medical professional and I am only offering information based on my own experiences.